 This is a question I have heard often and reveals a real distrust of government.
 The fact is that County does not have the legal authority to extend the surtax beyond December 31, 2025, expiration included in the ballot language without voter approval.

 If you vote yes, you are voting to authorize the County to collect one cent for every dollar you spend on items subject to Florida sales surtax with the exceptions and limitations described above.
 This would raise the sales tax rate in Collier County from 6% to 7%, which is a one percentage point increase in the tax rate and a 16.67 percent increase in the amount of tax collected.

 The surtax would go into effect on January 1, 2019, and remain in effect until the sooner of the year a total of $490 million is collected or December 31, 2025 (seven years).

-“The County estimates that 30 percent of the surtax would by paid by tourists, visitors, and individuals who work in Collier County but don’t live here.”
+- “The County estimates that 30 percent of the surtax would be paid by tourists, visitors, and individuals who work in Collier County but don’t live here.”

 The Greater Naples Chamber of Commerce proposed the surtax a year ago and is its greatest supporter.
 They established a PAC to advocate for its passage, and say, “A YES vote takes care of our citizens in a timely manner, addresses critical infrastructure needs, keeps property taxes low and spreads the cost among all users -– including visitors, tourists and workers.”

-In addition, these community leaders, among others whose opinions I greatly respect, have published commentaries or letters in support of the surtax:
+In addition, these community leaders, among others, have published commentaries or letters in support of the surtax: